 INSPIRATION & EVOLUTION

 Throughout her teens and into her twenties, Birrittella set forth on a rigorous path to becoming a professional opera singer.
 She studied music and theatre at NYU, received an MFA from CalArts, learned a trio of Romance languages, acquired Italian citizenship and attended Young Artist Programs.
-Conflict festered in her classical training, however; one in which tradition and perfectionism clashed with her quest to rediscover unencumbered modes of expression through performance.
-Her instinct to create original work resulted in a break away from opera.
+Conflict festered in her classical training, however; one in which tradition and perfectionism clashed an instinct to create original work, which resulted in a break away from opera.

 Fascinated by design traditions of India, Turkey, Morocco and the Mediterranean, Birrittella studied the cultural rites of adornment and began apprenticing master jewelers to craft one-of-a-kind, eco-gold pieces.